 I love games that take place on Earth with real-world situations.
 This is likely the case because I can relate to the characters better and put myself in their shoes.
-If I could put myself in any adventure series, it would be in Sonny’s shoes.
 Created by police officer Jim Walls while on leave (related to an on-the-job injury), Sierra helped him start another career as a game designer.
-Though the reaches of his success are debatable, his involvement in the Police Quest series was a boon for the gaming industry.
+Though the reaches of his success are debatable, his involvement in the Police Quest series was a boon for the company.
 This game was also supposedly used as a training tool for real police officers, though likely as a recommendation rather than a requirement.

 Sonny begins the story performing his regular duties: briefings, pulling over unlawful drivers, and taking coffee breaks at Carol’s Caffeine Castle.
 Eventually he may join the narcotics division to pursue the “Death Angel” mentioned in the title.
 The emphasis on correct police procedure is ridiculously high considering the medium; thankfully, failure to do things correctly will often result in merely losing points rather than becoming stuck.
 Though, at times it can become mundane, driving Sonny around town and looking for suspicious vehicles gives the game a suspenseful, realistic feel.
 That is until you run a red light or crash into a curb and hope you’ve saved your game recently.